Skip to main content

 Important Details:

-• If you register by May 15th, you receive a minimum of $200 in bus funding to support your student visit.
+• If you register by May 15, you will receive a minimum of $300 in bus funding to support your student visit.
+You may be eligible for more funding in addition to the guaranteed $300.
 Bus funding applications must be submitted prior to your school group attending.
-Click here for the bus funding application.

 • If you are a teacher in the United States, you are eligible to take part, but please contact us prior to registration for details on how to participate.